A deterministic Kaczmarz algorithm for solving linear systems: Inconsistent linear systems

 \begin{prop} If ${\rm Rank}(A) = n$ and $A$ is reflection consistent, then ${\rm Rank}(I_n - \R_A) = n$. \end{prop}

 \begin{proof} This follows directly from Theorem \ref{thm:inconsistent case}.
 More precisely, suppose the first $n$ rows of $A$ are linearly independent.
 Denote this submatrix as $B$.
-Since $A$ is reflection consistent, we have $\R_A,\R_B$ have the same eigenspace corresponding to eigenvalue $1$.
+Since $A$ is reflection consistent, $\R_A,\R_B$ have the same eigenspace corresponding to \cs{the} eigenvalue $1$.
 By Brady-Watt’s formula, this eigenspace corresponds to the kernel of $B$ (see the proof of (a) of Proposition \ref{prop: eigenvalue 1 of products of reflections}).
-But $B$ is inveritible, this kernel is empty.
+But $B$ is invertible, this kernel is empty.
 Thus $1$ is not an eigenvalue of $\R_A$, i.e., $I_n - \R_A$ is invertible. \end{proof}

-By (\ref{relation of two linear systems}) and Brady-Watt’s formula, to solve $A\x = \b$, the Kaczmarz method indeed solves $A^T W^{-1} A \x = A^T W^{-1} \b$, where $W$ is the lower triangular matrix such that $W+W^T=2AA^T$.
-When solving least-square problem, we usually focus on $A^T A \x = A^T \b$.
-So when the linear system $A\x=\b$ is inconsistent and $A$ does not has full-column rank, usually there are no clear connection between the least-square solution and the solution of $A^T W^{-1} A \x = A^T W^{-1} \b$.
-To satisfy the condition of Proposition \ref{prop:obtain a non singular linear system}, we introduce the Tikhonov regularization.
-Namely, we focus on the regularized least-square problem
+By Equation (\ref{relation of two linear systems}) and Brady-Watt’s formula, to solve $A\x = \b$, \cs{Algorithm \ref{Kaczmarz algorithm}} indeed solves $A^{\TT} W^{-1} A \x = A^{\TT} W^{-1} \b$, where $W$ is the lower triangular matrix such that $W+W^{\TT}=2AA^{\TT}$.
+However, when solving a least-squares problem, we usually focus on solving $A^{\TT} A \x = A^{\TT} \b$.
+So when the linear system $A\x=\b$ is inconsistent and $A$ does not have full column rank, there is no clear connection between the least-squares solution and the solution of $A^{\TT} W^{-1} A \x = A^{\TT} W^{-1} \b$.
+In other words, \cs{Algorithm \ref{Kaczmarz algorithm}} fails to solve least-squares problems.